AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 Rather than randomly placing ads, we begin with comprehensive user journey mapping to identify natural placement opportunities that maximize visibility without disrupting critical flows.
 This analysis typically reveals 30-50% more effective placement strategies than standard implementations.

 Different ad formats perform differently depending on app category, user demographics, and interaction patterns.
-Our format selection process leverages both platform benchmarks and our proprietary performance database from previous implementations to recommend optimal format mixes.
+Our format selection process leverages both platform benchmarks and our performance database from previous implementations to recommend optimal format mixes.

 For example, utility apps often perform best with a combination of native ads for active users and interstitials for exiting users, while gaming apps frequently see best results with a rewarded video primary strategy supported by unobtrusive banners.